Best family travel insurance options for your peace of mind

 According to MoneySuperMarket, everyone in your family should have travel insurance, including toddlers and newborn babies.

-It's also worth making sure that any larger baby accessories, such as travel cots and buggies, are insured too if they're being kept in the hold and are securely packed to avoid damage.
+It's also worth making sure that any larger baby accessories, such as travel cots and buggies, are insured too if they're being kept in the hold, and are securely packed to avoid damage.
+This is particularly important if you plan on taking a travel stroller with you as you might be asked to check this in on particularly busy flights.

-If you are planning to travel by air, you should check with your paediatrician first and foremost for their recommendation as to whether your baby can fly.
-You should also check the airline's policy for travelling with infants - while many budget airline will let children fly from as young as a few weeks old, some may have different requirements.
+If you're planning to travel by air, you should check with your GP or paediatrician first and foremost for their recommendation as to whether your baby can fly.
+You should also check the airline's policy for travelling with infants - while many budget airlines will let children fly from as young as a few weeks old, some might have different requirements.

 Before you travel, you should make sure to get your child a free health insurance card that gives them the right to state-provided healthcare during your stay in the country you're visiting.